greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/discard04.jpg)

-Then we can discard the rays that didn't have any energy as they entered to begin with (say outside the sun disk)
+Then we can discard the rays that didn't have any energy as they entered to begin with (say outside the sun disk):

 ~~~~
 float lens_distance = length(coordinates.xy);